Emmotes/ic_spoilers/docs/brig.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Volume Up** (Guess)
 > Increase the damage bonus of Hype based on the highest number of Hype stacks that Brig has ever had at once.
-The increase is 100% for every 3 Hype stack, stacking multiplicatively.
+The increase is 100% for every 3 Hype stacks, stacking multiplicatively.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>